Patron: Dame Anne Evans

 The University recognises the role that music and culture plays in the development of the individual and the benefits cultural activities bring to the wider University community.
 The scholarship is intended to encourage excellence and development in extra-curricular music performance, and includes instrumental/vocal tuition with experienced teachers.
 Around fifteen scholarships are awarded to new applicants each year.

-In return, recipients are expected to make a major contribution to the extra-curricular musical life of the University.
+The scholarship encourages excellence in music performance and rewards a recipient’s involvement in the extra-curricular musical life of the University.
 Scholarships will normally be allocated only to those students whose musical interests and talents can be supported within the University community.

 NB: If you are interested in studying music as an academic course at the University, please see the School of Music & Fine Arts webpage here.